mrkjstnyap/mrkjstnyap.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
+**Exploring knowledge management, data analysis, and data storytelling.**
   <div class="about-us-description">
-    <p> Hello and welcome to my personal blog 👋. </p>
-        <p> This blog was made to contain and share my thoughts on data analysis, policy, and technology for education.
-Some posts are synced with CMJ Ink Well Project.
-For other projects and dets check out the links below! </p>
+        <p> A digital garden to share my intimate relationship with data and information.
+A combination of data and design can propel stories further and drive compelling narratives of growth.</p>
   </div>

 ---